Chocolaty Caramel Cookies Recipe

 - Chopped hazelnuts

-- 1. In a large bowl, combine the cake mix, eggs and oil.
+- 1. Preheat oven to 350°.
+Beat together eggs and oil; gradually beat in cake mix.
 Roll tablespoonfuls of dough into balls.
 Press a candy into each; reshape balls.
 Dip tops in hazelnuts.

-- 2. Place 2-in. apart on ungreased baking sheets.
-Bake at 350° for 8-10 minutes or until tops are cracked.
-Cool for 2 minutes before removing from pans to wire racks.
+- 2. Place 2 in. apart on ungreased baking sheets.
+Bake until tops are cracked, 8-10 minutes.
+Cool on pans 2 minutes.
+Remove to wire racks to cool.
 Store in an airtight container.
-Yield: 3-1/2 dozen.
+Yield: about 2-1/2 dozen.

 1 cookie equals 90 calories, 4 g fat (1 g saturated fat), 10 mg cholesterol, 104 mg sodium, 12 g carbohydrate, 1 g fiber, 1 g protein.